ademariag/kapitan-katacoda/generators-101/step2-create-target.md

-Let's create a new target file, which is a way to tell Kapitan that we want to work on a new project.
+Let's create a new target `scenario`, which is a way to tell Kapitan that we want to work on a new project.

+The file will import the class `common` with the essential boilerplate needed to get you started
 <pre class="file" data-filename="inventory/targets/scenario.yml" data-target="replace">
 classes:
   - common